 Men’s Singles

-The current champion in the men’s singles event is Holger Rune who beat Botic van de Zandschulp in the 2022 ATP Munich final after van de Zandschulp was forced to retire in the first set due to an aching chest.
+The current champion in the men’s singles event is Holger Rune who beat Botic van de Zandschulp 6-4, 1-6, 7-6 in the 2023 ATP Munich final – see match highlights below.

 Gottfried von Cramm, Philipp Kohlschreiber, and Budge Patty jointly hold the record for most singles titles with three each.